tsatse/yajefa/README.md

-yajafc
+yajefa
 ======

-yet another javascript asynchronous flow controler
+yet another javascript execution flow abstraction

 this is a requirejs module